salsabilmislat/data-structures-and-algorithms/python/code_challenges/insertion_sort/README.md

     function called insertion_sort
     Arguments: array
-    Return: the array which should be incrementally sorted
+    Return: the array should be incrementally sorted